-So gorgeous little babe (or handsome young dude!), you are not less of a person (let alone less of a Christian) because of your past choices or your sexual status.
+So gorgeous girl (or cool young man!), you are not less of a person (let alone less of a Christian) because of your past choices or your sexual status.
 No behaviour can disqualify you from the grace of God or the purpose He has for your life.
 My desire for this blog is to not just encourage you about your future choices but to remind you, YOU ARE NOT DEFINED BY YOUR PREVIOUS ONES.

 God can make all things New!

 When you ask God for forgiveness, He gives it.
 And then some.

 When you ask God to restore, He does a full renovation.

 When you ask God for a second chance, He’ll give you three….or four….or five… to infinity and beyond.

 Genuine repentance often leads to a change of heart and action!
 But God always meets us where we are at!

 Let this reveal to you the unrelenting love of a Saviour that is willing to get down in the dirt, cover our shame and whisper to us “I do not condemn you".

 Some of Jesus’ strongest women disciples, such as Mary Magdalene and the Woman at the Well were NOT virgins.
 Yet Jesus recognised their repentant hearts and they went on to change history!
 You can too.